Happy Code is humane

 What necessary exception has this design erased?

-Those questions will not solve every ethical problem in software.
+Those questions will not solve every ethical problem.

 But they will make the real ones harder to ignore.